Position

 • Bachelor’s degree in Quality Management, Engineering, Business Administration, or a related field.

-• Minimum of 5 years of experience in a quality management role, preferably in a manufacturing or service-oriented environment.
+• Minimum of 5 years of experience in a quality management role.

-• Certified Quality Manager (CQM) or equivalent certification is highly desirable.
+• Certified Quality Manager (CQM) or equivalent certification is preferred.

-• Strong knowledge of quality management systems (QMS) and standards such as ISO 9001, AS9100, etc.
+• Strong knowledge of quality management systems (QMS) and standards such as ISO 9001.

 Is becoming a Quality Manager a good career path?

 A Quality Manager plays a crucial role in ensuring that products meet high standards.
-This role involves overseeing quality control processes, managing teams, and working closely with other departments.
-They ensure that products are safe, reliable, and meet customer expectations.
-This position requires strong leadership skills and a keen eye for detail.
+This role involves overseeing the quality control process, implementing quality systems, and working with teams to improve processes.
+Quality Managers often work in manufacturing, healthcare, and technology sectors.
+They ensure that products meet regulatory requirements and customer expectations.

 • Pros: